 Federal Tax Withholding

-Every country charges their residents a percentage of their wages in order to run the government and provide a large variety of government services to the population.
+Every country charges its residents a percentage of their wages to run the government and provide a large variety of government services to the population.
 Believe it or not, many citizens of other countries pay a great deal more than Americans do.
-The United States adjusts the charge for its population based on the amount of income as well as a person’s circumstances (i.e. single, married, divorced, salaried, hourly wages, etc.) seeking to be as fair as possible to each person.
+The United States adjusts the charge for its population based on the amount of income as well as a person’s circumstances (i.e., single, married, divorced, salaried, hourly wages, etc.) seeking to be as fair as possible to each person.
 Of course, many people will never be happy with what they are charged, no matter what!
-Yet the list of things that our government provides us with by using the money charged to us through our taxes is voluminous, and most are quite necessary.
+The list of things that our government provides us with by using the money charged to us through our taxes is voluminous, and most are quite necessary.
 That being said, every paycheck has Federal Tax Withheld.

 State Tax Withholding

 Secondly, every state has the same approach.
-A portion of your paycheck is withheld in order to operate your state government and the services they provide you with.
-Each state determines its own percentage rate to withhold in order to operate the state government.
+A portion of your paycheck is withheld to operate your state government and the services they provide you with.
+Each state determines its percentage rate to withhold to operate the state government.
 This is what the money deducted as State Tax Withheld, is related to.